 Canonical Form for Binary Syntax

-s are written down in canonical form, comparing
+When two Values are written down in canonical form, comparing

 their syntax for equivalence gives the same result as comparing them